 Heather is continually learning new and improved methods of bodywork to holistically work with your animals.
 The most common comment she hears from clients is, “I wish I found you sooner.”
 From young animals learning positive touch to desensitize them for relaxed veterinary appointments to working with arthritic dogs and those with severe mobility issues, she does it all.
 Often clients are amazed and how quickly their animals show visible benefits.
 Seeing is believing!

 Does your pet have arthritis?
-New rescue dog scared of people?
+Injured?
 Separation anxiety?
 New puppy?
+Ask us how we can help.

 Please join me in the office in the Red Bank office at 252 Broad Street, Suite 3 Red Bank, New Jersey 07701.
 I see clients on Wednesday mornings, on Fridays, and on limited Saturdays.